Analytical warm dark matter power spectrum on small scales: Solving the Mészáros equation

 and

 Note that the constants depend on $\alpha$, which encodes the importance of warmness on a given scale.
 The solution $C_{B}\delta_{B}\left(y\right)$ is decaying and $C_{A}\delta_{A}\left(y\right)$ is the growing solution.
-Thus the solution of WDM is given by (\ref{eq:meszaros-final}), where the constants are given by (\ref{eq:CA-sol}) and (\ref{eq:CB-sol}).
+Thus the WDM solution is given by (\ref{eq:meszaros-final}), where the constants are given by (\ref{eq:CA-sol}) and (\ref{eq:CB-sol}).